mattjegan/awesome-hacktoberfest/readme.md

 Contributions are welcome!
 Please read the [contribution guidelines](contributing.md) first.
-Especially have the motto "quality over quantitiy" in mind.
+Especially have the motto "quality over quantity" in mind.
 Hacktoberfest is there to level up coding skills, not the capability to submit arbitrary files to arbitrary repositories.

 ## License

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, Matthew Egan has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Matthew Egan has waived all copyright and related or neighbouring rights to this work.